Part 2 - Architecture

 Patterns are an established way to capture recurring solutions to common problems.
 There are a few key patterns that are useful to understand in building maintainable/understandable mobile applications.

 - Model, View, Controller (MVC) – A common and often misunderstood pattern, MVC is most often used when building User Interfaces and provides for a separation between the actual definition of a UI Screen (View), the engine behind it that handles interaction (Controller), and the data that populates it (Model).
 The model is actually a completely optional piece and therefore, the core of understanding this pattern lies in the View and Controller.
+MVC is a popular approach for iOS applications.

 - Business Façade – AKA Manager Pattern, provides a simplified point of entry for complex work.
 For example, in a Task Tracking application, you might have a